synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 - replace the demo directory references with a directory name that represents your cluster
 - replace the srm-gitops GitHub repository references with the location of your GitHub repository
 - replace the srm kubectl context references with the context name associated with your cluster

->Note: Flux is one way to implement GitOps.
-The Software Risk Manager deployment includes support for generating Flux-related resources.
-You can use an alternative GitOps solution, like [Argo CD](https://argo-cd.readthedocs.io/en/stable/), by hand-creating the related GitOps resources.

 ## One-Time Setup Steps